 We get lots of teachers who write in asking us for help in finding funding opportunities for Cubelets.
 While there are a lot of prospects out there, it can be hard sometimes to know where to start and what to look for.

 The idea of looking into a targeted grant is a good one.
 We’ve found that each state and individual districts all have different programs.
 For example, in Boulder County where Modular Robotics resides, teachers can find grants through the Boulder Valley School District Website.
 Contact your district to ask if they have a list of local grant resources!

-We think STEMfinity.com has a wonderful grant guide.
 With a little bit of Google searching, you can find all sorts of great grant resources from writing guides to lists of resources other teachers have gathered.
-Bellow are a few other notable sites:
+Below are a few other notable sites: